 Support for Adolescents and their Families

 Adolescent and young adult behavioral health can affect the whole family.
-With more than 16 years of experience as a clinical social worker, Julia Timmerman specializes in adolescent substance use, anxiety, depression, trauma, grief and loss and the full spectrum of adolescent behavioral health.
+Since 2004, Julia Timmerman has specialized in adolescent substance use, anxiety, depression, trauma, grief and loss and the full spectrum of adolescent behavioral health.

 As an approved clinical supervisor, I offer affordable consultation, supervision or training for you or your agency in various specialty areas and treatment methodologies via video sessions or in person.